adimalla/RTOS-Coop-and-Preemptive/README.md

 * All threads along with shell/cli added.

 ## Bugs

+Date:08/17/2019
+* Time constant low, reported during Project defense
+* Flash4Hz solved for now, will have to do more testing.

 Date:03/14/2019
 * Flash4Hz crash bug root cause discovered, data overflow / error in write on 'currentPriority' struct member of tcb, which one up above the 'ticks' member.